jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 ## Introduction

-Reverse mapped types are a powerful yet little-known feature of TypeScript that allow us to set interesting constraints on the values of a type.
+Reverse mapped types are a powerful yet little-known feature of TypeScript that allow us to "run mapped types backward".
 They are mainly a mechanism for inferring a function's type parameters from values; however, the same inference steps can be performed at the type level using the `infer` keyword.

-The purpose of this article is to serve as a comprehensive guide to reverse mapped types, explaining what they are and how they can be used.
+The purpose of this article is to serve as a comprehensive guide to reverse mapped types, explaining what they are and how they can be used to set interesting constraints on the values of a type.
 Various references to the compiler source code will be made in order to provide a deeper understanding of the topic.

+&nbsp;

+## What are reverse mapped types?

 Let's take a simple generic function like the following: